-I work with artists, and communities to breathe life into black boxes.
+I work with artists, and communities to breathe life into creative space.
 Together we craft characters and build worlds for them to inhabit, to then share with audiences.

 how do we make sure everybody can see themselves represented in the stories we’re sharing on stage and the screen

 I grew up in the Akatarawa Valley in Upper Hutt with Scottish and English ancestry.
 My family were some of the first people to colonise the Hutt Valley.